Long Island was hit hard by the winter surge of coronavirus cases and the omicron variant.

-Residents have struggled to find COVID-19 testing appointments or have stood in long lines at urgent care centers to try to get a test.
+Residents struggled to find COVID-19 testing appointments or stood in long lines at urgent care centers to try to get a test.
 The CityMD urgent care chain had temporarily shut some locations in part because they were inundated with people asking for tests, the company said.

 We’ll update this guide as information updates.

 Try finding an appointment at a state-run site.